bufbuild-ru/docs/docs/bufstream/deployment/gcp/deploy-etcd/index.md

 ### 2\.
 Create GCP service account association for all zones

-Create a bufstream account association for the GCP service account in each zone:
+Create a Bufstream account association for the GCP service account in each zone:

 ```console
 $ for ZONE in $ZONES; do